-According to this analysis, the constructs which are the most useful for a health behavior intervention are the Health Belief Theory construct of perceived benefits and the Social Cognitive Theory construct of expectations.
-These constructs relate to the belief that regular antibiotic use, whether related to treatment of an illness or not, may somehow benefit a child’s growth and development.
+According to this analysis, the constructs which are the most useful for a health behavior intervention are the Health Belief Model construct of perceived benefits and the Social Cognitive Theory construct of expectations (Rosenstock, et al, 1988; Bandura, 2001).
+These constructs relate to the belief that regular antibiotic use, whether related to the treatment of an illness or not, may somehow benefit a child’s growth and development.
 They also relate to the belief that antibiotics may prevent complications from a cold and that a cold is caused by a virus.

 The Social Cognitive Theory construct of emotional arousal also emerged as a predictor.
 The concern that antibiotics also kill "friendly" bacteria was found to discriminate between the patients in the second clinic who do and do not believe that the common cold should be treated with antibiotics.

 This study demonstrates the role of needs assessment using health behavior theories to target specific constructs for health promotion programs.
 Knowledge about the limitations of antibiotics and emphasis on emotional arousal are more effective than simple campaigns to stop antibiotic overuse.

 Bandura A. (2001).
 Social cognitive theory: an agentic perspective.
 Annual review of psychology, 52, 1–26.

 Kardas, P., Devine, S., Golembesky, A., & Roberts, C. (2005).
 A systematic review and meta-analysis of misuse of antibiotic therapies in the community.
 International journal of antimicrobial agents, 26(2), 106–113.

 Nicolaou, K. & Rigol, S. (2018).
 A brief history of antibiotics and select advances in their synthesis.
 J Antibiotics, 71, 153–184.